trevordilley/edict/packages/core/README.md

 npm i @edict/core @edict/types @edict/rete lodash typescript-collections
 ```

+## Project Breakdown
+* [@edict/core](packages/core/) is the main library used by other applications
+* [@edict/rete](packages/rete/) this is the port from Pararules that does all the heavy lifting.
+It's a separate library so anyone that wants to leverage a robust rules engine implementation in the javascript ecosystem can do so!

 ## Acknowledgements!

-Edict is inspired by [Zach Oakes'](https://github.com/oakes) libraries [O'doyle rules](https://github.com/oakes/odoyle-rules) and [Pararules](https://github.com/oakes/pararules)!
+`edict` is inspired by [Zach Oakes'](https://github.com/oakes) libraries [O'doyle rules](https://github.com/oakes/odoyle-rules) and [Pararules](https://github.com/oakes/pararules)!
-Edict aims to bring their ideas into the TypeScript ecosystem!
+`edict` aims to bring their ideas into the TypeScript ecosystem!

-Edict leverages the powerful and efficient Rete Algorithm.
-The [@edict/rete](https://github.com/trevordilley/edict/tree/main/packages/rete) package used in Edict
+`edict` leverages the powerful and efficient Rete Algorithm.
+The [@edict/rete](https://github.com/trevordilley/edict/tree/main/packages/rete) package used in `edict`
 is an extremely literal port of [Pararules engine.nim](https://github.com/paranim/pararules/blob/master/src/pararules/engine.nim).
 This library wouldn't have been
 remotely possible without Zach's work.
 This library stands on his shoulders in every way!